hbc/Intro-to-R-extended/lessons/01-intro-to-R.md

 ### Factors

-A factor is a vector that can contain only predefined values, and is used to store categorical data.
-Factors can be ordered or unordered and are an important class for statistical analysis and for plotting.

-Factors are built on top of integer vectors using two attributes: the class(), “factor”, which makes them behave differently from regular integer vectors, and the levels(), which defines the set of allowed values.
+A **factor** is a vector that can contain only predefined values, and is used to **store categorical data**.
+Factors are built on top of integer vectors using two attributes: the class(), “factor”, which makes them behave differently from regular integer vectors, and the levels(), which defines the set of allowed categories/factor levels.
 To create a factor vector we use the `factor()` function.

 Lets start by creating a character vector describing three different levels of expression: